instafluff0/C3X_Districts/Renderer/docs/retained_renderer_plan.md

 reported no completed-map publication reuse, fallback or recovery, rejected the forced stale camera, and preserved at least 1,824.0 MiB contiguous VA.

-**Selected next experiment:** adopt the proven latest-exact asynchronous publication policy at the existing Civ III map boundary, without changing scene
-ownership: poll and publish only matching camera/visibility epochs, keep units/UI on the current exact front, and allow cold pose misses to use the existing safe serialized path.
-First verify a stationary view with a worker plus selected unit, then one scroll supersession and one combat action.
-Only after that small live- boundary gate should the remaining serial matrix run.
-Background production is now the primary architecture; guarded wave batching is a later throughput and animation-smoothness improvement, not a prerequisite for responsive idle UI.

 ## Synchronous-boundary ambient gate — 2026-09-10

 The DLL now has an opt-in compatibility policy behind the existing synchronous